John’s been in touch with HO scale tram:

 This left the body roofless and empty, so time to add some 1/24 seats!

 I found some candidates for the job with 1/24 park benches.
 These just happened to fit across the width of the car perfectly!
 I sawed off most of the base a glued 3 benches in place on each car.

 Benches glued in and new roof supports going in:

 The new roof supports were next.
 Each was cut from wooden medical applicator sticks, 2.5″ long for each.
 Once 8 were in place, the roof went on and the chassis reconnected.

 Two done, one to go.

 After completing the observation cars, I had to make a trailer for the driver.
 On the Howling Wolf RR, the engine is operated by a remote control on the driver’s lap, but where should he ride?
 A modified wood gondola served the purpose nicely.
 I’ll spare you the obvious steps, here it is… but lacking a roof!

 I gave some thought of how I would match up a built roof with the roofs of the obs. cars.
 Then an inspiration!
 We use a fiber product called Benefiber, and just maybe… Stay Tuned for the next instalment!

-A huge thanks to John – some very creative scratch building going on there.
+A huge thanks to John for sharing his HO Scale tram – some very creative scratch building going on there.
 Can’t wait to see the next update.

 That’s all for today folks.